New Swiss Data Protection Act (nDSG) – What has been extremely important since 01.09.2023?

 A data security breach occurs if personal data is unintentionally or unlawfully lost, deleted, destroyed, altered, or made accessible to unauthorized persons.
 This must be reported to the FDPIC without delay.
 The report must be made as soon as possible, generally within 72 hours of the attack becoming known.
 The FDPIC is the competent authority for receiving such reports and further monitoring the situation.
 However, the incident must also be reported to the NCSC: Report incident to the National Cybersecurity Centre (NCSC)

-Such a scenario should be thought through in advance and not only when the worst comes to the worst.
+Such a scenario should be thought through in advance, not only once the worst has already happened.

 In the case of intentional violations of the nDSG, such as violations of information, disclosure, cooperation, or due diligence obligations, private individuals can be fined up to 250,000 CHF.
 In the case of offenses in business operations, companies can be fined up to CHF 50,000 if the identification of the culpable persons would involve disproportionate effort – and a fine for them of no more than CHF 50,000 would be considered.

-This is also the essential difference to the GDPR.
-With regard to punishability, it must be particularly taken into account that from September 1, 2023, the violation of certain obligations gives rise to punishability, which does not affect the company, but the responsible natural person.
-The responsible persons can be members of the management, as well as other decision-making persons in the company or those persons who have committed a breach of duty (e.g., breach of confidentiality).
-In Swiss law, however, only conscious commission is punishable.
+This is also the key difference compared with the GDPR.
+With regard to criminal liability, it is particularly important to note that since September 1, 2023, violations of certain obligations can trigger liability not for the company, but for the responsible natural person.
+Responsible persons can include members of management, other decision-makers in the company, or individuals who committed a breach of duty (for example, a breach of confidentiality).
+Under Swiss law, however, only intentional conduct is punishable.

 A fine of up to 250,000 CHF can be imposed in Switzerland for various data protection offenses, including:

-• Disregard for the so-called “small professional secret”
+- Disregard of the so-called “minor professional secrecy”

 The revised Swiss Data Protection Act also provides for criminal consequences for individuals who are responsible for such offenses.